 Every day before they go off for school, have the family sit down to just close your eyes and put your all’s attention on your breath.
 This can be for 5 or 10 minutes and will create a very positive start to the day.

 Moment of Gratitude

 Before family dinners, take a moment of silence to appreciate all the many aspects of where dinner came from and how it was prepared.
-Think of and thank the farmers, the sun, the rain, and the air, the truck drivers, the truck drivers’ parents, the road pavers, the grocery store clerks, whoever prepared the food, the dish and silverware manufacturers, the table and chair makers… The list is endless.
+Think of and thank the farmers, the sun, the rain, and the air.
+Thank the truck drivers, the truck drivers’ parents, the road pavers, the grocery store clerks.
+Give thanks to whoever prepared the food, the dish and silverware manufacturers, the table and chair makers… The list is endless.

-This moment of gratitude gives us a moment to not only reflect and be grateful but also shows us how we are deeply interconnected with every living being on this planet.
+This moment of gratitude gives us a moment to not only reflect and be grateful.
+It also shows us how we are deeply interconnected with every living being on this planet.

 This sense of oneness will make us feel happier and less alone in addition to becoming more mindful of this fundamental truth.

 Don’t Push of Force Mindfulness Meditation for ChildrenBe patient as you teach patience.
 If a child is really putting up a fight, don’t force it.
 Let it happen on their own time.
 Kids do want to learn about nifty things that make them feel good.
 But, it has to be the right time.
 Just don’t give up.
 Mindfulness and meditation are skills kids learn from an early age that will help them through every stage of life.
 They will be blessed and lucky to have had such good parents to teach them.
 If you found this helpful, please check out our YouTube page where we post meditations for ADD/ADHD, guided meditations, and more.
 Peace and love.

 Receive the tools and insights for living a life free from fear, negativity and stress.